amidaware/trmm-docs/docs/code_signing.md

 Tactical RMM agents are now [code signed](https://comodosslstore.com/resources/what-is-microsoft-authenticode-code-signing-certificate/)!

-To get access to code signed agents (which includes linux/mac agents), you must be a [Sponsor](sponsor.md) with a minimum **monthly** donation of $50.00.
+To get access to code signed agents (which includes linux/mac agents), you must be a [Sponsor](sponsor.md) with a minimum **monthly** [Tier 1](sponsor.md#sponsor-with-stripe-or-paypal) sponsorship.

 One token is valid for 1 self hosted instance.
-If you have more than 1 instance you will need another token which you can get by increasing your sponsorship by $50 for each token.
-If you sign up for the $50 and then downgrade, your auth token _**will be**_ invalidated and stop working.
+If you have more than 1 instance please contact [support](https://support.amidaware.com/) for pricing options.

 Once you have become a [Sponsor](sponsor.md), open a [support ticket](https://support.amidaware.com/) and choose the "Code Signing Request" layout.